Race Day Information

 Relay participants will all need to collect their race packs at registration – one team member can collect all three.
 Relay change-overs MUST take place by your designated space in transition – nowhere else – and you’ll need to transfer the timing chip and strap from person to person here.
 Relay swimmers and cyclists should contact a transition area marshal to collect their finisher medal – you don’t have to wait until the end.

-There will be one water station located near the start of the run lap.
+There will be one water station located near the end of the run lap.
 Water will be in compostable cups; please use the bins provided to dispose of your cups where possible – we do understand that this can be difficult on the move!
 Water will be available at the finish.

 Other Operational Information